gkoulouras/UniProt-annotation-retriever/README.md

 # Uniprot Annotation Downloader
 <b>Description:</b>

 A standalone software tool for the retrieval of subcellular location and topology annotation from UniProt database.
-The output is a compressed .gz file ready-to-use in the [Perseus software platform](https://maxquant.net/perseus/)
+The output is a compressed (.gz) ready-to-use file for the [Perseus software platform](https://maxquant.net/perseus/)

 <b>Usage:</b>